telegraf/micro-bot/readme.md

 ## Deployment to Heroku

-Okay, now we will deploy our bot to Heroku.
+Okay, now we will deploy our `micro-bot` to Heroku.
 Why not?!

 First, install [`heroku binaries`](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up) and login via console.